AIPV2026/aipv2026.github.io/index.markdown

   </a>
 </div>

+## Local Organising Team
+- [Minchao Wu](https://minchaowu.github.io) at the University of Tokyo
+- [Yutaka Nagashima](https://yutakang.github.io) at Czech Academy of Sciences

 ## Important Dates
 The following is the tentative timeline of AIPV
 - Workshop paper/abstract submission: March 15 2026 (23:59 AoE)